manaljosid/Smartknob/README.md

 The project uses Altium Designer for schematic and PCB design, Autodesk Fusion 360 for mechanical design and the Pico SDK for software development.

 ## Heads-up!
 This repository is under heavy development.
 No guarantee is made that anything in it will work.
-Currently all changes are committed directly to the main branch and as such the main branch will mostly contain known bugs.

 ## TODO
 - Add submodule fetching instructions